ayeks/SGX-hardware/README.md

 sgx 2 supported: 0
 MaxEnclaveSize_Not64: 1f
 MaxEnclaveSize_64: 24

-CPUID Leaf 12H, Sub-Leaf 1 of Intel SGX Capabilities (EAX=12H,ECX=1)
-eax: 36 ebx: 0 ecx: 1f edx: 0

-CPUID Leaf 12H, Sub-Leaf 2 of Intel SGX Capabilities (EAX=12H,ECX=2)
-eax: 70200001 ebx: 0 ecx: 2d80001 edx: 0

-CPUID Leaf 12H, Sub-Leaf 3 of Intel SGX Capabilities (EAX=12H,ECX=3)
-eax: 0 ebx: 0 ecx: 0 edx: 0

-CPUID Leaf 12H, Sub-Leaf 4 of Intel SGX Capabilities (EAX=12H,ECX=4)
-eax: 0 ebx: 0 ecx: 0 edx: 0
 ...
 ```

 That means that you are now able to call the special SGX calls of your CPU.
 However you will always need the official Intel SGX Drivers including their Launch Enclave to initiate your own enclaves.
-It is also possible that the test_sgx results in a positive result but the access to the SGX functions is somehow blocked.
-That is the case on AWS (see [issue 37](https://github.com/ayeks/SGX-hardware/issues/37)).
-If you see such behavior please open an issue and describe your situation.
-Thanks!
+To be able to execute SGX functions you need both `sgx available: 1` and `sgx [1|2] supported: 1`.
+Another hint that SGX functions are working is the output of an enclave size eg. `MaxEnclaveSize_64`.

 ## Contribution